MattiSG/WebServiceForm/README.md

 	Can be either `false` (the default), `true` or "readonly", in which case the inputs won't be disabled but set to readonly (not compatible with all browsers).
 * `classes`: a hash containing the CSS classes to be applied to the form element.
 May contain:
 	- `reset`:	when the form is to be submitted.
 Defaults to none.
-	- `submit`:	when the submission has been asked and a reply is being waited for.
+	- `submit`:	when the request has been sent and a reply is being waited for.
 Defaults to "submitting".
 	- `success`:	when a successful reply has been received from the server.
 Defaults to "success".
 	- `failure`:	when an failure reply has been received from the server.
 Defaults to "failure".